frank226399/haxball-hotsmall-challenge/docs/placeholder.md

 You can use placeholders for express dynamic values on the text resources.
 Usage sample : `'Welcome, {playerName}!'`

+## in the Command chat
+### !about
+`_LaunchTime` : the time the bot launched.

+### !stats
+`targetID` : numeric ID of the player.

+`targetName` : name of the player.

+`targetStatsTotal` : count of the player played.

+`targetStatsWins` : count of the player won.

+`targetStatsStreaks` : count of the player won straight

+`targetStatsGoals` : count of goals the player made.

+`targetStatsOgs` : count of OGs the player made.

+`targetStatsLosepoints` : count of points the player lose.

+`targetStatsBestrecord` : count of best winning record the player made

+`targetStatsWinRate` : winning games rate of the player

+`targetStatsGoalsPerGame` : goals per game of the player

+`targetStatsOgsPerGame` : OGs per game of the player

+`targetStatsLostGoalsPerGame` : lost goals per game of the player

+### !streek

+`streakCount` : how many Red team player wins straight now

+### !rank

 ## in the game events
 ### onPlayerJoin, onPlayerLeave
 `targetID` : numeric ID of this player.